The 10 Worst Raleigh Suburbs For 2023

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of Raleigh.
+We defined a suburb as any town within 30 miles of Raleigh.

-Additionally, we limited the analysis to places that have over 2,000 people.
+We also limited the analysis to places with over 2,000 people.
 This left us with a grand total of 27 suburbs to evaluate around Raleigh.

-And finally, we crowned the city with the worst quality of life index the “Worst Suburb near Raleigh.”
-We’re lookin’ at you, Wilson’s Mills.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Raleigh.”
+We’re looking at you, Wilson’s Mills.

-Editor’s Note: This article is an opinion based on facts and is meant as infotainment.
-Don’t freak out we updated this article for 2023.
-This is our tenth time ranking the worst suburbs around Raleigh.
+We updated this article for 2024, which reflects our tenth time ranking the worst suburbs around Raleigh.

 Well there you have it — the worst of the ‘burbs surrounding Raleigh with Wilson’s Mills casting itself ahead of the pack.

 As we mentioned earlier, the suburbs around Raleigh aren’t all bad.
-Apex takes the cake as the best place to live around Raleigh.
+Cary takes the cake as the best place to live around Raleigh.

 • Cary